andryanfarhanmaulana/mem-follow/README.md

 2.  **Listen:** Off-chain nodes, often called validators or relayers, continuously monitor the source chain for these `TokensDeposited` events.

-3.  **Verify & Relay:** Upon detecting a valid event, a relayer node constructs, signs, and broadcasts a new transaction on the destination chain.
+3.  **Verify & Relay:** Upon detecting a valid event, the relayer node constructs, signs, and broadcasts a new transaction on the destination chain.
 This transaction calls a function (e.g., `mintBridgedTokens`) on the destination bridge contract.

 4.  **Mint/Release:** The destination bridge contract verifies the relayer's message and mints an equivalent amount of "wrapped" tokens to the specified recipient's address.